akashacms/akashacms-website/documents/plugins/base.html.md

 Generates a canonical URL for the page.

-    <ak-stylesheets></ak-stylesheets>

-Generates links to CSS stylesheets, as declared in the site config file.

     <ak-siteverification></ak-siteverification>

 Generates a site verification tag in the `<head>` section, based on data in the site config file.

-    <ak-headerJavaScript></ak-headerJavaScript>
-    <ak-footerJavaScript></ak-footerJavaScript>

-Generates JavaScript `<script>` tags either in the head of the document, or foot of the document.

     <ak-google-analytics></ak-google-analytics>